-The morning session of the conference will set the scene of how military rotorcraft development is addressing future needs, as well the challenges facing today’s military operators.
+The morning session of the conference set the scene of how military rotorcraft development is addressing future needs, as well the challenges facing today’s military operators.
 The need to be prepared for a variety of missions and delivering different capabilities - from roles as ISR platforms, through to attack, logistical supply and troop lift, to special missions - will be examined.
 Speakers will attend from the UK’s Joint Helicopter Command, the U.S. Army (the current acting lead on the JMR programme), NATO and other international military operators.

-The afternoon session will focus more on deployment challenges and mission equipment.
+The afternoon session focused more on deployment challenges and mission equipment.
 It will include training for national and multi-national deployed operations and will examine some of the systems that are seen as key to modern helicopter operations, including networked communications and information sharing, overcoming degraded visual environments, new engine technology and more.

 - Doctrine for Adaptation and Deployment of Military Rotorcraft in a Changing World

 - Joint Multi Role (JMR) Technology Demonstration Update

 - The Changing Role of Rotorcraft in an Uncertain World

 - Inflight Refueling for Helicopters - French Air Force H225M Operational Experience With Multiple Refueling Platforms